What is the Best CBD Oil? Not All CBD Oil Is Equal (American Hemp vs. International Mass Produced Hemp)

 Hemp plants grown specifically for CBD have more resin in their flowering buds.
 These plants contain more of the beneficial cannabinoids, terpenes, and flavonoids you want in your CBD hemp oil.

-While all hemp plants contains some level of these compounds throughout all part of the plant (such as the flower, stalk, and seeds), there is no comparison to the higher levels contained in the flowers of hemp strains specifically grown for cannabinoid extraction.
+While all hemp plants contains some level of these compounds throughout all parts of the plant (such as the flower, stalk, and seeds), there is no comparison to the higher levels contained in the flowers of hemp strains specifically grown for cannabinoid extraction.
 Hemp flowers have the highest concentration of cannabinoids, terpenes, and flavonoids.

 Many CBD hemp oil products are sourced from hemp that is grown overseas in various parts of Europe.
 Some of the hemp may also come from Asia.
 The CBD is extracted from the stalk and seed of these plants, not the flowers.
 Overseas hemp farmers generally do not focus on making their hemp crop produce big, resiny flowers.
 This is important because the resin contains the higest concentration of cannabinoids.
 Thus the more resin, the more cannabinoids.